maverickOG/maverickOG/README.md

 - [Project 2](https://github.com/maverickOG/OTP-Verification/tree/main): Secure and sleek OTP Verification Form with a playful twist!
 Enter your 4-digit OTP, experience dynamic input fields, and unlock the fun.

+- [Project 3](https://github.com/maverickOG/Vendy): A virtual vending machine using C++, where you can purchase products from the many available options, until it goes out of stock.

 Feel free to explore my repositories for more projects and code samples.

 Let's connect and build something amazing together! :D